Prophymate/Prophymate/README.md

 🎮 I'm a 4th-year student at a video game development school, deeply passionate about **Gameplay Programming**.
 Currently, I’m working on projects using **Unreal Engine 5**, striving to refine my skills in this exciting field.

 ## 🌟 What I love doing:
 - Creating engaging game mechanics.
-- Designing interactive and dynamic systems.
 - Exploring new ways to enhance player experiences.

+## 🚀 My Goal:
+To become a skilled gameplay developer, capable of bringing innovative ideas to life and pushing the boundaries of video game design.

 ---